bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 characters in URLs).
 If you forget, you may open up your installation to cross-site scripting attacks.

-Editing templates is a good way of doing a ``poor man's custom fields``.
+XXXMOVE Editing templates is a good way of doing a 'poor man's custom fields'.
-For example, if you don't use the Status Whiteboard, but want to have a free-form text entry box for ``Build Identifier``, then you can just edit the templates to change the field labels.
+For example, if you don't use the :guilabel:`Status Whiteboard`, but want to have a free-form text entry box for :guilabel:`Build Identifier`, then you can just edit the templates to change the field labels.
 It's still be called status_whiteboard internally, but your users don't need to know that.

+.. note:: you should run :command:`./checksetup.pl` after editing any templates.
+Failure to do so may mean your changes are not picked up.

 .. _template-formats: